-This presentation will be given by Dr Estella Carpi at the Refugee Hosts International Conference.
-The presentation endeavours to examine hospitality as a ‘phenomenological economy', which sheds particular light on the hospitality offered by refugees to members of ‘outside communities’.
-Hospitality as a ‘Phenomenological Economy’: International Guests among MENA’s Refugees By Dr Estella Carpi, Research Associate, Southern Responses … Continue reading Hospitality as a ‘Phenomenological Economy’: International Guests among MENA’s Refugees
+This presentation was given by Dr Estella Carpi at the Refugee Hosts International Conference.
+The presentation examined hospitality as a ‘phenomenological economy', which sheds particular light on the hospitality offered by refugees to members of ‘outside communities’.
+Hospitality as a ‘Phenomenological Economy’: International Guests among MENA’s Refugees By Dr Estella Carpi, Research Associate, Southern Responses to Displacement … Continue reading Hospitality as a ‘Phenomenological Economy’: International Guests among MENA’s Refugees

 Listen to Refugee Hosts' Co.I, Dr. Anna Rowlands, on BBC Radio 4's Immigration and Religion: A Sunday Programme Special.
 In her contribution to this BBC Radio 4 programme, Dr. Rowlands discusses the impact of immigration on public and political debate and argues that, with regard to current attitudes and responses to migration, we are paying the price for a political … Continue reading Listen: Refugee Hosts’ Co.
 I, Dr. Anna Rowlands, on BBC Radio 4, Immigration & Religion: A Sunday Programme Special